Prospective Students - General

 Is there a particular program of pre-law study you would recommend?

 We do not recommend or prescribe any pre-law program of study, as there is value in having a well-rounded knowledge base.
 You should take a program of study you enjoy and in which you believe you will excel.
-However, we do encourage future applicants to take courses where they will have significant opportunities to research and write, as these are critical skills for legal study and practice.
+However, we do encourage you to take courses where you will have significant opportunities to research and write, as these are critical skills for legal study and practice.

 Does Western offer part-time study?

-We offer an extended-time program where students may complete their JD degree in four, five, or six years instead of three years.
-This is not a “night-school” program, however.
-Students contemplating this program should have flexibility in their schedules.
+We offer an extended-time program where you may complete your JD degree in four, five, or six years instead of three.
+This is not a “night-school” program, however you are required to have flexibility in your schedule.
 If you are interested in this program you should select this option when you apply through OLSAS and mention in your personal statement your reasons for requesting it.

 What is Western Law’s tuition?